-Hollywood Acting Professionals combine their training of performance with English Language instruction.
+Hollywood Acting Professionals combine their training of performance with English as a Second Language.
 These are for students who want to hone and perfect their English skills in a stimulating and eclectic environment combining grammar, accent reduction, role- playing, poetry, vocabulary, movement and relaxation techniques, presentations through script analysis, on camera reviews, and acting techniques.

 This program is designed for any individual seeking to learn the English Language but with the unique twist of applying methods from film, television, and stage acting to better aid the individual in delivery, tone, style, physical appearance, gestures, body language and confidence; regardless of their field of interest.
 In addition, this Program is tailored to suit the specific needs of future actors, screenwriters, and directors and will uniquely fill the language development needs of International students who wish to pursue performing arts careers in the United States.
-This Program that not only teaches English language skills, but does so in an environment and setting reflecting the performing arts culture and prepares students for the unique world of the performing arts.
+English through Performing Arts Program not only teaches English language skills, but does so in an environment and setting reflecting the performing arts culture and prepares students for the unique world of the performing arts.

-This program is designed as a sequential process of training that will expose ever more difficult levels of English reading, writing, vocabulary, speech, and comprehension, supporting students learning and using English with a career in the performing arts and any other field they may choose to master: business, politics, communications, advertising or just sheer pleasure.
+The English Language Program at The Los Angeles Performing Arts Conservatory is a sequential process of training that will expose ever more difficult levels of English reading, writing, vocabulary, speech, and comprehension, supporting students learning and using English with a career in the performing arts and any other field they may choose to master: business, politics, communications, advertising or just sheer pleasure.